kapucin28/HexEmbedd_ASM/README.md

 To be able to use this script you will need to download first the next package:
  - sudo apt-get install nasm

-Direct download command of the script: curl -o HexEmbedd_ASM https://raw.githubusercontent.com/kapucin28/HexEmbedd_ASM/master/HexEmbedd_ASM.sh
+Direct download command of the script: curl -o HexEmbedd_ASM.sh https://raw.githubusercontent.com/kapucin28/HexEmbedd_ASM/master/HexEmbedd_ASM.sh
 IMPORTANT!
 Download or copy the file in the project directory, not somewhere else!

 The .sh file will do the following: